Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 ## Debian v.s.
 AlmaLinux OS's

 In this directory, we will test the linux operating systems, Debian and AlmaLinux, where the latter will replace CentOS.
-They run quite well in normal operations, while some errors appear in the AlmaLinux.
-The AlmaLinux-9.6 has been corrected for internet connection except for FFTW3, and the pip3 packages of pairlist.
-But, it goes wrong in "pip3 install genice".
+They run quite well in Debian 13, while some errors appear in the AlmaLinux.
+The AlmaLinux-9.6 has been updated for internet connection except for FFTW3, and the pip3 packages of pairlist, but it goes wrong in "pip3 install genice".

 ### Tests of Debian and AlmaLinux OS's